Espeer5/paperInAPaper/logs/chats/11-25-2024/log_11-43-57_outline_3.md

 	+ Discuss the different types of algorithmic fairness measures, including parity-based measures and individual fairness measures
 	+ Introduce the idea of using entitlement justice as a framework for algorithmic fairness

 III.
-Entitlement Justice and Algorithmic Fairness
+Counterfactual Fairness and Entitlement

 * Discuss the key principles of entitlement justice and how they can be applied to algorithmic fairness
 * Introduce the concept of "property" and its relationship to entitlement justice